-If you don’t pay your property taxes (or other municipal charges such as a sewer or water bill), the past-due amount becomes a lien on your home.
-All states have laws that allow the local government to then sell your home through the tax lien process to collect the delinquent taxes.
-(Learn more in Nolo’s article What Happens If You Don’t Pay Property Taxes on Your Home.)
+If you fail to keep current on your property taxes or municipal charges, like a sewer or water bill, the past-due amount becomes a lien on your home.
+All states have laws allowing the local government to then sell your home through a tax lien process to collect the delinquent taxes.

-Then, in some places, there is a public auction.
-Commonly, bidding begins at the amount that covers the delinquent taxes, interest, and related penalties that are owed to the taxing authority.
-The winning bidder at the sale receives either a:
+Then, in some places, the county holds a public auction.
+Commonly, bidding begins at the amount that covers the delinquent taxes, interest, and related penalties owed to the taxing authority.
+The winning bidder at the sale normally receives either a:

-In tax deed sales, the taxing authority sells full ownership and possession rights to the home.
-The purchaser at the sale gets title to the property.
+In tax deed sales, the taxing authority sells the title to the home.

-Even if your property goes to a tax sale, there are usually options available to you to save the home.
+Even after your property goes to a tax sale, you might have options to save the home.

 You might be able to reclaim your home after a tax deed sale by redeeming it or setting aside the sale.

-Setting aside the sale.
-If you can't redeem the home, you may be able to set aside (invalidate) the tax sale after it has occurred by showing, for example:
+Setting aside a sale.
+If you can't redeem the home, you might be able to set aside (invalidate) the tax sale after it has occurred by showing, for example:

 After a tax lien sale, you still own the home because the purchaser only buys a lien against your property.
-If you pay off the amount of the lien, plus interest, within a certain time period you get to keep the home.
-This is also referred to as "redeeming" the home.
+If you pay off the amount of the lien or the purchase price (depending on the situation), plus allowed costs, like interest, within a specified time, you get to keep the home.
+This process, too, is referred to as "redeeming" the home.